Mākaro Press : Nielsen Book Publisher of the Year 2021

 Our publisher, Paul Stewart: NZ Young Publisher of the Year 2020

-Entanglement by Bryan Walpert (2021) has been shortlisted for the Jann Medlicott Acorn Prize for Fiction 2022.
+Empathy by Bryan Walpert was published by Mākaro Press in 2025.
+Bryan’s 2021 novel Entanglement was shortlisted for the Jann Medlicott Acorn Prize for Fiction 2022.

 Victory Park by Rachel Kerr (2020) won the MitoQ Best First Book Award for Fiction 2021.